-- You’ve been endlessly stretching your hamstrings with no gain
+- You’ve been endlessly stretching your tight hamstrings with no gain

 - You’re feeling guilty because you feel you should do some hamstring stretches